mlswg/mls-architecture/draft-ietf-mls-architecture.md

 colluding with other members of the group.

 This is in contrast with the case where the signature key is leaked.
-In that case the compromised endpoint needs to refresh its credentials and invalidate the old credentials before the attacker will be unable to authenticate messages.
+In that case, the compromised endpoint needs to refresh its credentials and invalidate the old credentials before the attacker will be unable to authenticate messages.

 Beware that in both oracle and private key access, an active adaptive attacker